UAV-DeadReackoning/UAV-DeadReackoning.github.io/README.md

 # UAV Dead Reckoning Project Website

-This repository hosts the **official GitHub Pages website** for the **UAV Dead Reckoning** research project.
+This official repository for the **official GitHub Pages website** for the **UAV Dead Reckoning** research project.

 **Live site:** https://uav-deadreackoning.github.io
-Unmanned Aerial Vehicles (UAVs) are widely used in applications such as agriculture, disaster response, surveillance, and autonomous navigation.
+Unmanned aerial vehicles (UAVs) are an integral part of agricultural systems, disaster response, surveillance, and autonomous navigation.
-Many UAV systems rely heavily on GPS for localization, which makes them vulnerable to signal unavailability and adversarial attacks such as GPS spoofing.
+UAVs are primarily GPS-based systems that can suffer from loss of signal and adversarial techniques, such as GPS spoofing.

 ## Project overview
-The UAV Dead Reckoning project investigates **trajectory-based, data-driven approaches** to ensure **location integrity and situational awareness**, even in GPS-denied or compromised environments.
-Inspired by the classical concept of *dead reckoning*, this work leverages UAV motion dynamics and deep sequence learning models to detect anomalies and estimate trustworthy location states.
+Unmanned Aerial Vehicles (UAVs) are a common fact of life, deployed in various areas, including agriculture, crisis intervention, and military use, where precise location and knowledge of their surroundings are essential.
+In these challenging conditions, associated with signal limitations such as congested urban environments, serious challenges arise, including similar issues of signal compromise to those that occurred with GPS spoofing.
+This project aims to leverage more data-driven operations in UAVs and reduce dependence on GPS, potentially endangering the UAV’s integrity in different locations.

 ## Research Focus
 Key research themes include: